danbruegge/gatsby-plugin-stylelint/README.md

 # gatsby-plugin-stylelint
-Gatsby plugin to add support for [stylelint-webpack-plugin][plugin].
+Gatsby plugin to add support for [stylelint-bare-webpack-plugin][plugin].

 ## Note
 You need your own stylelint setup.
 Please have a look at the stylelint